 Coloma is a strange case in that very little is known about it.
 Sitting in Missoula County, Coloma is believed to have been founded some time in 1893.
 However, even this is a rough estimation.
 Records indicate more than $200,000 worth of gold being extracted from the town during its heyday.
 Historians suspect that the town began to suffer in 1916 when significant cash was spent to construct a mill that never became as productive as expected.
 Today, people visit Coloma to discover more about its history and the people who called it home.

-As great as Montana is for treasure hunting, it's far from the ideal vacation destination.
-There are very few major tourist attractions or noteworthy things to do in the state.
-For this reason, we don't recommend Montana for novice treasure hunters hoping to tie in some metal detecting with their family vacation.
+As great as Montana is for treasure hunting, it's not the ideal vacation destination for most families.
+Apart from the national parks, there are few major tourist attractions in the state.
+For this reason, we typically don't recommend Montana for novice treasure hunters hoping to tie in some metal detecting with their family vacation.
 There are several other states in America where you can indulge in treasure hunting while your family is also entertained.
 For example, metal detecting in California while on family vacation is a good option.

 If you are in a position to dedicate an entire trip to metal detecting, then Montana should be high on your list.
 Panning for gold in Montana can also make a trip here worthwhile.
 With its gold, ghost towns, and buried treasure, Montana provides a good environment for extended treasure hunting trips.